pandas-dev/pandas/doc/source/user_guide/basics.rst

    s1.sort_values(key=lambda x: x.str.lower())

 `key` will be given the :class:`Series` of values and should return a ``Series`` or array of the same shape with the transformed values.
+For `DataFrame` objects, the key is applied per column, so the key should still expect a Series and return a Series, e.g.

+.. ipython:: python

+   df = pd.DataFrame({"a" : ['B', 'a', 'C'], "b" : [1, 2, 3])
+   df.sort_values(by='a')
+   df.sort_values(by='a', key=lambda col : col.str.lower())

+The name or type of each column can be used to apply different functions to different columns.

 .. _basics.sort_indexes_and_values: